cksystemsteaching/selfie/book.md

 Ones and Zeros: Understanding Boolean Algebra, Digital Circuits, and the Logic of Sets by John R. Gregg

 We have only scratched the surface of how Boolean Algebra and digital circuits are connected.
-This book helps you gain a deeper understanding, including how the encoding and manipulation of integers on a digital device works.
+This book helps you gain a deeper understanding of that.

-Computer Architecture: A Quantitative Approach by John L. Hennessy and David A. Patterson

-This is seminal work on computer architecture that belongs in any computer science library.
-Make sure to get the latest edition that features the machine model (RISC-V) we introduce below and use throughout the book.

 Information Theory: A Tutorial Introduction by James V. Stone

 This is a book that takes the topic of this chapter a lot further.
 If you are interested in the fundamentals of information and are not afraid of mathematical formulae, add it to your computer science library and reading list.

+Computer Architecture: A Quantitative Approach by John L. Hennessy and David A. Patterson

+This is seminal work on computer architecture that belongs in any computer science library.
+Make sure to get the latest edition that features the machine model (RISC-V) we introduce in the following chapter and use throughout the book.

 ----